MarkPearlCoZa/Blog_General/_posts/2019-07-23-Mentoring-graduate-software-developers.md

 > Mentoring(s)... precise definition is elusive

-I fully agree with the precise definition of mentorship being elusive.
-From what I have found there are many different forms of mentorship.
-Having looked at the ones listed on Wikipedia, the closest form of mentoring to the type of mentoring we do with our graduate software developer is **profession or trade mentoring**.
+I fully agree.
+The precise definition of mentoring is elusive!
+Turns out there are many different forms of mentoring.
+Going back to Wikipedia you will find numerous different strains of mentoring all with their own unique attributes.

+Looking at these explanations and what we do with our graduate software developer, probably the closest actual type of mentoring we do is **profession or trade mentoring**.
+As Wikipedia goes on to explain:

-A profession or trade mentor is someone who is currently in the profession the mentee is entering.
-That person knows the trends, important changes and new practices that the mentee should know to stay at the top of their career and helps guide them through these things.
+_A profession or trade mentor is someone who is currently in the profession the mentee is entering.
+That person knows the trends, important changes and new practices that the mentee should know to stay at the top of their career and helps guide them through these things._

 While the definition of a profession or trade mentor is close, I don't like them as words and so I'm going to create yet another a name for this type of mentorship to which I call  **Technical Mentorship** (gasp).